geotrev/spider-ui/elements/tooltip/README.md

 ### content

 The content of the tooltip.
 It's recommended to use a basic `div` or `span` as the slotted element.

-## Support

-It's recommended to use Spider UI web components in a modern browser stack matrix.
-Out of the box, IE 11 is not supported.

-There will likely be a polyfilled version in the future.

-`@spider-ui/tooltip` relies on these JavaScript features:

-- Symbols
-- Custom Elements
-- Shadow DOM

 ## Contribute